Tuesday, December 09, 2008

 "Why the Hell Isn't this on DVD yet?" -- Number 29

 THE LANDLORD (1970 United Artists) Starring Beau Bridges, Lee Grant, Diana Sands, Pearl Bailey, Lou Gossett Jr., Marki Bey, Robert Klein, Walter Brooke, Melvin Stewart.
 Directed by Hal Ashby.

 Beau Bridges is a poor little rich boy who decides it is finally time to spread his wings at 29.
 He leaves his bluenose family behind to purchase a dilapidated Park Slope apartment house with the idea of evicting the mostly African-American tenants and turning the place into a giant bachelor pad.
-Beau doesn't get off to the best start: he is chased down the street while unpacking, extorted by a chain smoking 8 year old boy, and then finds himself staring down the barrel of Pearl Bailey's shotgun.
+Beau doesn't get off to a great start: he is chased down the street while unpacking, extorted by a chain smoking 8 year old boy, and then finds himself staring down the barrel of Pearl Bailey's shotgun.
 But he eventually grows fond of his tenants and begins fixing the place up, to the consternation of his racist parents.
 He grows especially fond of activist Gossett's wife Diana Sands, formerly Miss Sepia of 1957 and now a hairstylist.
-While Gossett is in jail, Bridges and Sands share a one night stand in the aftermath of a rent party.
+While Gossett is in jail, Bridges and Sands share a one night stand in a rent party's aftermath.
 Later, after Gossett is released, Sands discovers she is pregnant.